apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 #### Built-in Initialization

-MXNet includes some common initializers built-in for ease of use.
-They include some of the commonly used initializers like
+MXNet makes it easy to initialize by providing many common initializers.
+A subset that you will be using in the following sections include:

 - Constant
 - Normal
-- Xavier

 For more information, see [Initializers](https://mxnet.apache.org/versions/1.6/api/python/docs/api/initializer/index.html)

-When you use `net.intialize()`, MXNet initializes the weight matrices uniformly by drawing random values with uniform-distribution between −0.07 and 0.07 and updates the bias parameters by setting them all to 0.
+When you use `net.intialize()`, MXNet, by default, initializes the weight matrices uniformly by drawing random values with a uniform-distribution between −0.07 and 0.07 and updates the bias parameters by setting them all to 0.

 To initialize your network using different built-in types, you have to use the `init` keyword argument in the `initialize()` method.
-Here is an example using a `constant` init and a `normal` init.
+Here is an example using `constant` and `normal` initialization.

 ```python
 from mxnet import init